cass-degrees/CASS-Degrees/README.md

 ### Stakeholder Management

 ## Project Approach
-### Communication
+### Progress Tracking
-Our team has decided to use Slack for it's official communication channel.
-This will allow us to easily hand over the project and its documentation to any team which may take over after us.
-This will also allow us to include our clients and get more rapid responses.

-Additionally we will continue to use Facebook Messenger as an informal channel for keeping our team up to date and managing non-project matters.
+Weekly form thing.
+Includes our feedback and how we reflect on it.
+Weekly decisions/tasks included here.

 ### Decision Making
 As a team we make decisions during the various meetings we have each week.
 Decisions are made democratically, with a consensus being found among all members before it is settled and recorded.
 Split matters are settled by vote.

-### Progress Tracking
-Weekly form thing.
-Includes our feedback and how we reflect on it.
-Weekly decisions/tasks included here.

 ### Meeting Schedule
 Tutorial meetings are held every Friday from 4pm to 6pm and are facilitated by our tutors Anthony and David, with our shadow team, Personal Values.
 This time is used to receive outside insight into the state of our project and to give feedback on our shadow team's project.

-We intend to schedule a weekly meeting with our clients for feedback and requirement gathering.
+We intend to schedule a fortnightly meeting with our clients for feedback and requirement gathering.

-Team meetings infrequently occur on Wednesday from 4:30pm to 6pm.
+Team meetings infrequently occur on Wednesday from 5:00pm to 6:00pm.
 Team meetings are a chance for the development team to organise ourselves around the feedback we've received and to determine how we should move forwards given the tasks we have.

+More detailed information regarding this can be found in our [Communications Plan](https://docs.google.com/document/d/14_TTOyZzZROlgy_2PFObUQcVHOLv-XMpO1PerCBhcNE?usp=sharing)

+### Communication
+Our team has decided to use Slack for it's official communication channel.
+This will allow us to easily hand over the project and its documentation to any team which may take over after us.
+This will also allow us to include our clients and get more rapid responses.

+Additionally we will continue to use Facebook Messenger as an informal channel for keeping our team up to date and managing non-project matters.

+More detailed information regarding this can be found in our [Communications Plan](https://docs.google.com/document/d/14_TTOyZzZROlgy_2PFObUQcVHOLv-XMpO1PerCBhcNE?usp=sharing)

+### Reflection/Feedback
+The team receives feedback both from tutors and the shadow team every audit week, after which the team will determine the feasability of each feedback item and implement the suggestions where possible.

+As previously mentioned, client meetings are also scheduled every fortnight to gain actionable feedback directly from the client and to ensure the product is being developed correctly.

+Furthermore, all changes to the product are freely accessible on GitHub, and members are encouraged to review the changes made by other team members in order to ensure the best approach was used.

 ## Project Team